Aletho-ICT-Dagbesteding/makeCode-microBit-Test2/test-tutorial.md

 # test-tutorial
-Dit is een test markdown file, om te kijken of die in tutorial modus opent.
+Dit is een test HENK file, om te kijken of die in tutorial modus opent.

 ## Stap 1 @showdialog
 Dit is stap 1.
 Plaats ``||basic:show string||`` in ``||basic:on start||``.